Tempe with Kids: a super easy Arizona getaway

 We’ve become pretty picky about aquariums since we’ve visited so many over the years.
 I don’t know if anything will be as cool as the Tennessee Aquarium in Chattanooga, but there are some great ones doing important work.
 At SEA LIFE Arizona there are some wonderful educational exhibits as well as a focus on rehabilitation and recovery.
 We saw two green sea turtles who are a part of their recovery program and they were looking great!
 While an aquarium in Arizona seemed strange at first, it’s actually a great addition to your plans if you’re doing Tempe with kids.

 Because it is a smaller aquarium, SEA LIFE Arizona doesn’t have all the fancy bells and whistles the Georgia Aquarium or others might, but it’s actually in many respects easier to visit with kids.
-Being lesser-known visitors have very easy access to exhibits like the touch tanks or undersea tubes.
+Being lesser-known, visitors have very easy access to exhibits like the touch tanks or undersea tubes.
 You can actually take your time to enjoy the animals and learn something instead of being rushed through.
 Can you tell we visit a lot of aquariums?
+Aquariums are a great tool if you’re homeschooling, and this one is perfect for learning opportunities!

 Tip: plan your day to include both SEA LIFE Arizona and the Legoland Discovery Center.
 They are directly next to one another and doing one without the other may seem like torture for kids.